Massive Memorization with Hundreds of Trillions of Parameters for Sequential Transducer Generative Recommenders: Embedding Delivery System

 We emphasize that the VISTA framework is not merely a theoretical model, but a novel industrial model system co-design to support large scale user interaction history sequence learning that can be deployed into the real industry infrastructure with reasonable cost.

-Figure~\ref{fig:real_time_delivery} outlines the system's end-to-end architecture, which comprises three main stages: (1) online training of the source model using training data stream, (2) delivery of sequence summarization embeddings to downstream models via two routes: a real-time message queue, e.g., Kafka~\citep{kreps2011kafka} and persistent storage, e.g., Hive~\citep{thusoo2009hive}, and (3) serving embeddings through a geographically replicated in-memory key-value store.
-This design ensures both real-time performance and scalability for industrial applications.
+Figure~\ref{fig:real_time_delivery} outlines the system's end-to-end architecture, which comprises three main stages: (1) online training of the source model using training data stream, (2) delivery of sequence summarization embeddings to downstream models via two routes: a real-time message queue, e.g., Kafka~\citep{kreps2011kafka} and persistent storage, e.g., Hive~\citep{thusoo2009hive}, and (3) serving embeddings through a geographically replicated in-memory key-value store. { In our system, we update the summarization embeddings on a 2-hour cadence, which was shown to have similar performance compared to using the summarization module directly in online A/B tests. } This design ensures both real-time performance and scalability for industrial applications.
 For scalability, we deliberately compress the user interaction history sequence to $O(100)$ terabytes level, making it feasible to deploy to existing systems.